|Survey name||The Labour Force Survey (Household dataset)|

 The APS combines results from the LFS and the English, Welsh and Scottish LFS boosts.
 As such, the APS provides similar information to the LFS and has a larger sample size, so it is more commonly used for estimates for smaller geographical areas, such as local authorities, than the LFS.
 The APS is available annually from 2004 onwards.

-The GLF was a multipurpose continuous survey carried out by the ONS, which collected information from people living in Great Britain on a range of topics including households, families, marriage and cohabitation.
+The GLF was a multipurpose continuous survey carried out by the Office for National Statistics (ONS), which collected information from people living in Great Britain on a range of topics including households, families, marriage and cohabitation.
 The survey ran continuously between 1971 and 2011, when it finished.
 It had a smaller sample size than the LFS.

 The surveys were originally evaluated against four main factors to determine which one was the best source of data: